nahuelfischer/Quant-CPP-Stuff/impliedvolatility_intervalbisection/README.md

 ## Notes

+* The bisection method is:

+  * ✅ Stable
-* The bisection method is **stable but slower** than methods like Newton-Raphson.
+  * ❌ Slower than methods like Newton-Raphson

-* The initial interval `[0.01, 1.0]` should bracket the true volatility.
+* The initial interval `[0.01, 1.0]` should bracket the true volatility

-* If no sign change occurs, the solver will throw an error.
+* If no sign change occurs, the solver will throw an error

-* Only **European call options** are supported in this implementation.
+* Only **European call options** are supported in this implementation